Good Tips to Know: Ultimate Buyer’s Guide to Bell Tents

-Canvas tents are unbleached cloth made from organic, natural materials such as hemp, flax, and cotton.
+Canvas tents are unbleached cloth made from, natural materials such as hemp, flax, and cotton.
 They’re strong and usually used for sailing, tenting, or painting.
 Our bell tents are made from 100% cotton and are durable, breathable, and well-aerated.
 With proper care, they can last for years of usage.

 One of the drawbacks of a canvas bell tent is that when humidity kicks in, there’s a huge potential of growing mold that causes the tent to discolor.
 These usually happen when it’s wet and dried improperly or left in a not so well-ventilated room or space.

 - Strong, durable, and quality knitting and fabrication